 I covered this tip in

-last week, but I’ve decided that at least some of those features, including this one, should be covered in the standard Hints weblog as well—this way, you can still easily find them via searches, like with our search box, for instance.
+video form last week, but I’ve decided that at least some of those features, including this one, should be covered in the standard Hints weblog as well—this way, you can still easily find them via searches, like with our search box, for instance.
 I’m also tossing in a bonus tip about advanced printer setup options, so even if you already watched the video, there’s at least one nugget of new information in today’s blog entry.

 One of the changes Apple made in OS X 10.5 is the way your printer icons are handled.
 After printing a document, the printer icon will remain in the dock until you quit it yourself.
 In OS X 10.4, the icon would vanish as soon as the print job completed.
 If you prefer the auto-vanish behavior from Tiger, the solution is simple, if not obvious.